Cybersecurity Students and Graduates Unlock Limitless Career Potential

 Elizabeth Branney-Gant is also on the advisory board of the Madison College Cybersecurity program.
 She lends her expertise as Wisconsin Department of Health Services Deputy Chief Information Security Officer.

 “I am proud of Madison College’s cybersecurity program, because they really listen to employers’ needs and if there are skills gaps,” Branney-Gant says.
-“I love that they are reacting to feedback and are putting in a complimentary program.”
+“I love that they are reacting to feedback and are putting in a complementary program.”

 With a projected need for more cybersecurity professionals, she recommends people join the exciting career.
 And when it’s recruiting time, she heads to Madison College instead of universities.